Text

 What is a good Flesch reading score?

-How to increase Flesch-Kincaid readability score
+How to improve Flesch-Kincaid readability score

 • Use shorter sentences: More words per sentence lower your score.
 Aim for concise, straightforward sentences.